 The primary goal of EAFM is to ensure the long-term sustainability of all species impacted-directly or indirectly-by fishing.
-However, this is a significant challenge for fisheries that interact with many non-target species with diverse life histories, for which reliable catch and biological data for single-species assessments are lacking.
-An alternative for such data-limited situations, reflected in Goal L of the SSP, are Ecological Risk Assessments (ERAs), vulnerability assessments that are designed to identify and prioritize at-risk species for data collection, research and management.
+However, this is a significant challenge for fisheries that interact with many non-target species with diverse life histories, for which reliable catch and biological data required for single-species assessments are lacking.
+An alternative for such data-limited situations, reflected in Goal L of the SSP, are Ecological Risk Assessments (ERAs), assessments that are designed to identify and prioritize potentially vulnerable species for data collection, research and management.

 'Vulnerability' is defined as the potential for the productivity of a stock to be diminished by the direct and indirect impacts of fishing activities.
-The IATTC staff has applied qualitative assessments, using Productivity-Susceptibility Analysis (PSA) to estimate the relative vulnerability of data-limited, non-target species caught in the EPO by large purse-seine vessels (Duffy et al. 2019) and by the longline fishery (SAC-08-07d).
+The IATTC staff has applied qualitative assessments using Productivity-Susceptibility Analysis (PSA) to estimate the relative vulnerability of data-limited, nontarget species caught in the EPO by large purse-seine vessels (Duffy et al. 2019) and by the longline fishery (SAC-08-07d).

-Because PSA is unable to quantitatively estimate the cumulative effects of multiple fisheries on data-poor bycatch species, a new approach-Ecological Assessment of Sustainable Impacts of Fisheries (EASI-Fish)-was developed by the IATTC staff in 2018 (SAC-09-12) to overcome this issue.
-This flexible, spatially-explicit method uses a smaller set of parameters than PSA to first produce a proxy for the fishing mortality rate (F) of each species, based on the 'volumetric overlap' of each fishery on the geographic distribution of these species.
-The estimate of F is then used in length-structured yield and spawning biomass perrecruit models to assess the vulnerability of each species using conventional biological reference points (e.g., F{MSY} , SPR{40%}).
+Because PSA is unable to quantitatively estimate the cumulative effects of multiple fisheries on data-poor bycatch species, a new approach-Ecological Assessment of Sustainable Impacts of Fisheries (EASI-Fish) was developed by the IATTC staff in 2018 (SAC-09-12) to overcome this issue.
+This flexible, spatially-explicit method uses a smaller set of parameters than PSA to first produce a proxy for the instantaneous fishing mortality rate ( $\tilde{F}$ ) of each species, based on the 'volumetric overlap' of each fishery on the geographic distribution of these species.
+The estimate of $\tilde{F}$ is then used in length-structured yield- and spawning biomass per-recruit models to assess the vulnerability of each species using conventional biological reference points (e.g., $F{MSY}$ , SPR40%).

-EASI-Fish was successfully applied to 24 species representing a range of life histories, including tunas, billfishes, tuna-like species, elasmobranchs, sea turtles and cetaceans caught in EPO tuna fisheries as a 'proof of concept' in 2018 (SAC-09-12).
-It was subsequently used to assess the vulnerability status of the spinetail devil ray (Mobula mobular), caught by all industrial tuna fisheries in the EPO (BYC-09-01), and the EPO stock of the critically-endangered leatherback turtle (Dermochelys coriacea) (BYC-10 INF-B, BYC-11-02).
-Therefore, it was decided in the SSP that EASI-Fish will be used in future to assess the vulnerability of all species groups (e.g., elasmobranchs, sea turtles, teleosts) impacted by EPO tuna fisheries.
-In 2022, EASI-Fish was used to assess the vulnerability of the eastern Pacific leatherback turtle and shark bycatch species in EPO tuna fisheries and the results were presented at BYC-11 (BYC-11-02) and SAC-13, respectively (SAC-13-11).
-An EASI-Fish assessment for silky shark and hammerheads will be presented at SAC-14, where the effect of different conservation and management measures will be simulated (SAC-14-12).
+EASI-Fish was successfully applied to 24 species representing a range of life histories, including tunas, billfishes, tuna-like species, elasmobranchs, sea turtles and cetaceans caught in EPO tuna fisheries as a 'proof of concept' assessment in 2018 (SAC-09-12).
+It was subsequently used to assess the vulnerability status of the spinetail devil ray (Mobula mobular) caught by all industrial tuna fisheries in the EPO (BYC-09-01), and the East Pacific regional management unit (RMU) of the Critically Endangered leatherback turtle (Dermochelys coriacea) (BYC-10 INF-B, BYC-11-02).
+Therefore, EASI-Fish will be used in future to assess the vulnerability of all species groups (e.g., elasmobranchs, sea turtles, teleosts) impacted by EPO tuna fisheries.
+In 2022, EASI-Fish was used to assess the vulnerability of the East Pacific leatherback turtle RMU and shark bycatch species in EPO tuna fisheries and the results were presented at BYC-11 (BYC-11-02) and SAC-13, respectively (SAC-13-11).
+An EASI-Fish assessment for silky shark and hammerheads was presented at SAC-14, where the potential efficacy of 43 different conservation and management measures was simulated (SAC-14-12).
+The simulations showed that almost all CMMs were effective in reducing vulnerability, such as banning wire traces, imposing a 100 cm total length minimum retention length for all sharks, and prohibiting landing of all sharks.
+However, the positive effects of these measures were negated in most scenarios due to high post-release mortality of these species.
+These results highlighted that the most effective conservation measure for sharks is to avoid interaction with EPO fisheries.